OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 We recommend using a reverse-domain annotation when registering a permission, as in the example above (e.g. `com.domain.application.permission`) in order to avoid collisions with other applications.

-### Fragment Injection

-Android SDK offers developers a way to present a [`PreferencesActivity`](https://developer.android.com/reference/android/preference/PreferenceActivity.html "Preference Activity") to users, allowing the developers to extend and adapt this abstract class.

-This abstract class parses the extra data fields of an Intent, in particular, the `PreferenceActivity.EXTRA_SHOW_FRAGMENT(:android:show_fragment)` and `Preference Activity.EXTRA_SHOW_FRAGMENT_ARGUMENTS(:android:show_fragment_arguments)` fields.

-The first field is expected to contain the `Fragment` class name, and the second one is expected to contain the input bundle passed to the `Fragment`.

-Because the `PreferenceActivity` uses reflection to load the fragment, an arbitrary class may be loaded inside the package or the Android SDK.
-The loaded class runs in the context of the application that exports this activity.

-With this vulnerability, an attacker can call fragments inside the target application or run the code present in other classes' constructors.
-Any class that's passed in the Intent and does not extend the Fragment class will cause a `java.lang.CastException`, but the empty constructor will be executed before the exception is thrown, allowing the code present in the class constructor to be executed.

 ### WebViews

 #### URL Loading in WebViews